Sherin-Chacko/Credit-risk-Analysis/README.md

 ## Overview of the loan prediction risk analysis:

 Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
 Different techniques were used to train and evaluate models with unbalanced classes.
-Following are the libraries and algorithms that were used to build and evaluate models using resampling:
+Following are the algorithms that were used to build and evaluate models using resampling:

 1. imbalanced-learn
 2. scikit-learn